ESL Questions About Normative Ethics

 Normative ethics is a branch of philosophy that focuses on the ethical principles that guide our behavior.
 In essence, normative ethics asks the question, “What should we do?”
 It helps us determine what is right or wrong, good or bad, and how we ought to act in specific situations.

-See also ESL Questions About Integrity
+See also ESL Questions About Etiquette

 One important concept in normative ethics is morality.
 Morality refers to the set of principles or values that determine what is considered right or wrong in a society.
 These principles can be influenced by cultural, religious, or personal beliefs.